emtnansaadmhm-lang/whisper-wa2/README.md

 Frontend/index.html
 ```

-using Live Server or any local web server.
+using VS Code Live Server or any local web server.

 ---

-# Workflow
+## Important Notes

-1. Connect Android device
+* The Android device must be rooted.
-2. Extract WhatsApp database and key
-3. Decrypt the database
-4. Analyze chats and artifacts
-5. Generate forensic reports

----

-# Project Poster

-Project poster will be added here.

----

-# Demo Video

-Project demo video will be added here.

----

-# System Interfaces

-System interface screenshots will be added here.

----

-# Purpose

-The purpose of Whisper-WA is to simplify WhatsApp forensic investigations and help investigators analyze digital evidence in a more organized and efficient way.
+* Make sure `wadecrypt.exe` is located inside the `Backend` folder.
+* ADB files are included in the project.
+* If decryption does not work, verify that the WhatsApp key and `msgstore.db.crypt14` were extracted successfully from the device.